annadardick/hello-world/README.md

 # hello-world
 This is my first repository.
-I am a human, as far aw I know.
+I am a human, as far as I know.